-The source is subject to the requirements of 326 IAC 6-5, because the coal mine and coal preparation/processing plant have potential fugitive particulate emissions greater than 25 tons per year.
-Pursuant to 326 IAC 6-5, fugitive particulate matter emissions shall be controlled according to the Fugitive Dust Control Plan, which is included as Attachment A to the permit.
+The source is subject to the requirements of 326 IAC 6-5, because the source has potential fugitive particulate emissions greater than 25 tons per year.
+Pursuant to 326 IAC 6-5, fugitive particulate matter emissions from the new units shall be controlled according to the Fugitive Dust Control Plan, which is included as Attachment A to the permit.